Lesson Plan - Get It!

 - Would you by any chance know what our galaxy is called?

-If you guessed the Milky Way, then you are super-steller!
+If you guessed the Milky Way, then you are super-stellar!

 - Can you guess why it's called the Milky Way?

 The Milky Way is spiral in shape and contains over 100 billion stars.
+There are so many stars that it actually looks milky.
 The Milky Way has a large black hole in the center of it that swallows anything that gets close to the edge.

 There are a lot of other galaxies in the universe, and the complex variety and uniqueness of the stars and galaxies of the universe are magnificent.
 There are so many different types, sizes, and colors of stars in each.
 Maybe you thought these stars were just little dots in the night sky!

 There are galaxies that are elliptical, spiral, and irregular in shape.
-However, the majority of galxies are spiral-shaped like the Milky Way.
-To learn more about the scientific theories behind spial galaxies, watch the DNews video below.
+However, the majority of galaxies are spiral-shaped like the Milky Way.
+To learn more about the scientific theories behind spiral galaxies, watch the DNews video below.

 Why Are Most Galaxies Spiral-Shaped? from Seeker: